-Between the frequent rain forecast in Florida to the water rides, Ponchos are great to have for Disney.
+Between the frequent rain forecast in Florida to the water rides, disposable ponchos are great to have for Disney.
 These are some of the best ponchos for Disney World, since they’re inexpensive and also durable.

-We learned the hard way on our son’t first trip to Disney World that sunscreen is always a necessity, regardless of the forecast.
+Be sure to purchase sunscreen in advance and bring it with you to Disney.
+We learned the hard way on our son’s first trip to Disney World in the winter that sunscreen is always a necessity, regardless of the forecast.
 Like most things, sunscreen is expensive at Disney World.
 Our favorite sunscreen for babies and toddlers is Babyganics.
 These leak proof travel bottles are also great for sunscreen if you’re packing for Disney in a carry-on.

 Seasonal Disney Gear

 In addition to the items mentioned above, I also recommend purchasing Christmas or Halloween items for Disney in advance of your trip.
-Given that our last trip was to Disney at Christmas, we have some experience with how to pack for Disney in December.
-We lucked out with weather in the 70s F the entire time.
+We love Disney at Christmas and have done it on a separate trip and before a Very Merrytime Christmas Cruise.
+When trying to figure out how to pack for Disney in December, it’s usually around 70s F the entire time.

 With Disney being so festive at Christmas, it’s always a great idea to dress up too.
 Our son had this Mickey Christmas shirt, and there are some cute Disney Christmas shirts for girls at Target as well.
 We also saw these Christmas bulb necklaces throughout the Disney stores.
 They cost so much less on Amazon!